kelvincdeen/kcstudio-launchpad-toolkit/README.md

 ### 🗺️ Future Roadmap

 I definitly got ideas on what to improve and new features to implement.
 But for now...it just works...so I am happy!

+I will, however, make the following improvements:
+* Make the backend minimally GDPR compliant.
+I have ideas on how to implement this (but suggestion are welcomed!)
+* Add option to upload backups, GoAcces report or any file via 0x0 for easy access instead of doing it manually via SCP.
+* Some quality of life improvements